tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 ` .:-=+*#%@`

+With so few shades, you can expect to lose a fair amount of detail.
 The final result should look something like this:

 <figure>
   <img src="{{ site.url }}/img/pitl06/halftone-effects-ascii.png" />